 “Some people use mindfulness strategies to avoid critical thinking tasks.
 I’ve worked with clients who, instead of rationally thinking through a career challenge or ethical dilemma, prefer to disconnect from their challenges and retreat into a meditative mindset.”

-A 2009 paper in Advances in Mind-Body medicine, led by psychologist Kathleen Lustyk, wrote in-depth view of the negative effects of mindfulness.
+A 2009 paper in Advances in Mind-Body medicine, led by psychologist Kathleen Lustyk, wrote an in-depth view of the negative effects of mindfulness.
 The list included:

 - loss of appetite